BryanJacobs02/hpc-optimization/README.md

 #### To Run R Scripts
 1. Clone the repository.
+2. Contact me at bryanj82202@gmail.com for access to featureCounts files (too large for GitHub).
-2. Download the desired `.r` file and open with a compatible software.
+3. Download the desired `.r` file and open with a compatible software.
-3. Install the packages listed at the top of the script.
+4. Install the packages listed at the top of the script.
-4. Run the code as usual.
+5. Run the code as usual.